dbuchwald/contacts-api/README.md

 Run database migrations `npm run migrate` to create database schema.
 Run `npm run install-test-data` to install test data to database.

-When done, run `npm run bdd-test` to verify that application is functioning properly.
+When done, start the application using `npm start` and run `npm run bdd-test` to verify that application is functioning properly.